1 - Plan and How it Works

 You can buy refills in denominations of $10, $20, and $50.
 After the first three months, however, the rate plan changes to a basic plan with separate daytime and night and weekend rates unless you pay a small monthly fee.
 There carry attractive phones including Android phones under $50 and texting phones under $20, but we're getting ahead of ourselves.

 Note: Don't confuse i-Wireless with iwireless.
-The latter is a T-Mobile affiliate (with its own sports arena) based in the Midwest.
-It is not primarily a prepaid cell phone provider and has nothing to do with the former.
+The latter was a T-Mobile affiliate (with its own sports arena) based in the Midwest and later acquired by T-mobile.
+It was not primarily a prepaid cell phone provider and had nothing to do with Kroger' I-wireless.

 Okay, so let's find out if you can actually use it.